September 3, 2018, by Carla Froggatt

 Volunteering is a great way to give back and gain skills.
 There are lots of organisations that need your support and commitment, so take some time to think about what cause is close to your heart.
 Volunteering can be as challenging as it is rewarding, so think about what motivates you.
 Maybe you want to support your local community?
 Are you hoping to work in the charity sector?
 Has a news appeal for help piqued your interest?

 3. The adventurer

-If a round the world trip isn’t the ticket for you, consider a seasonal job – summer and winter resorts are a way to get experience in a more structured environment.
+If an around the world trip isn’t the ticket for you, consider a seasonal job – summer and winter resorts are a way to get experience in a more structured environment.

 4. The taster